World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

 \subsection{Model Architectures}

-The accuracy function $\bm{\acc}$ can be defined to induce different model architectures.
+The definition of the accuracy function $\bm{\acc}$ induces different model architectures.
 To demonstrate our method's amenability to different realizations, we consider three possible architectural instantiations of \algname.
 We define $\bm{\acc}$ in terms of a distance function $\mbf{d}$.
 In this work, we use the $L_1$ loss:

-although other distance metrics can also be used, e.g., the squared deviation.\footnote{ The distance function in \Cref{eq:latent_video_distance} requires executing the reverse diffusion process to generate the latent video $\mbf{x}$, which is computationally expensive during training.
-To address this challenge, we express the distance function in terms of the predicted and ground-truth \emph{velocities}, which turns out to be a linear scaling of~\Cref{eq:latent_video_distance}.
-We refer readers to Appendix~\ref{app:diffusion} for this implementation detail. } However, we emphasize that in our setting, all $p$-norms simplify to the $L_1$ loss in~\Cref{eq:latent_video_distance} since $\mbf{d}$ is applied element-wise, making them equivalent.
+although other distance metrics can also be used, e.g., the squared deviation.
+However, we emphasize that in our setting, all $p$-norms simplify to the $L_1$ loss in~\Cref{eq:latent_video_distance} since $\mbf{d}$ is applied element-wise, making them equivalent.
 We use the $L_1$ loss for simplicity.
 Given $\mbf{d}$, the accuracy function maps the generated videos to a binary-valued output space of the same dimensions as $\mcal{U}$, where each element is in $\{0, 1\}$, given by the boolean operator:

 based on the errors between the ground-truth and generated videos, given a threshold $\varepsilon$.
 The technique used in specifying $\varepsilon$ induces a range of model architectures, namely: (i) fixed-scale classification models, (ii) multi-class classification models, and (iii) continuous-scale classification models, which we describe in the following subsections.
-We train all variants of our model with proper scoring rules to ensure their calibration.
-We provide a brief overview of proper scoring rules in Appendix~\ref{app:proper_scoring_rule}.
+We train all variants of our model with proper scoring rules for calibration.
+Appendix~\ref{app:proper_scoring_rule} provides a brief overview of proper scoring rules.